6Morpheus6/pinokio-wiki/README.md

 ### Delete installed Apps

 The `api`  folder contains all your installed Apps.
-Just delete the according app.Pinokio.git folder in your explorer.
+Just delete the according App.Pinokio.git folder in your explorer.
 To delete an App simply go to `.\pinokio\api` If you don't know where to find this folder, just have a look at Pinokio - Settings (The wheel in the top right corner on the Pinokio main page).
 Navigate there with your Explorer or File Manager and in there you will see the `api` folder.